 However, don’t wait to get your battery checked if you experience any of the following warning signs:

-- You have to jump start your vehicle to get it running
+- Your car won’t start and you must jump start it to get it running

 - Your engine turns over slowly, or not at all